Update: 13 October 2021

-As the world works towards its ambitious net zero targets, it is important that we have the relevant guidance, standards and infrastructure available to meet these needs.
-Aligned with the UK Industrial Strategy and several of the key challenges identified within, TÜV SÜD National Engineering Laboratory has been working on several projects with partners from all over the world, to facilitate the energy transition
+As the world works towards its ambitious net-zero targets, it is important that we have the relevant guidance, standards and infrastructure available to meet these needs.
+Aligned with the UK Industrial Strategy and several of the key challenges identified within, TÜV SÜD National Engineering Laboratory has been working on several projects with partners from all over the world, to facilitate the energy transition.

 As part of the EMPIR NEWGASMET project launched in June 2019, our Clean Fuels team are collaborating with partners to investigate the accuracy of gas flow meter measurements made using commercially available meters already validated for use with natural gas.
 The purpose of this project is to produce SI-traceable type testing and verification procedures which can be used to demonstrate flow meter accuracy and durability for compliance with the EU Measuring Instruments Directive.
 To support this important research NEL has developed a purpose-built Domestic Gas Metering Facility for flow testing of meters in hydrogen and hydrogen/natural gas blends.

 The European Metrology Network (EMN) for Energy Gases provides measurement science expertise to society and industry, bridging the gap between research and end-user.
-As a leading partner, we recently took part in the European Energy Gas Workshop to discuss and prioritise future energy gas measurement challenges as Europe moves towards decarbonised energy systems.
+As a leading partner, we took part in the European Energy Gas Workshop to discuss and prioritise future energy gas measurement challenges, as Europe moves towards decarbonised energy systems.
 This workshop highlighted the importance of the MetroHyVe and NEWGASMET projects in finding solutions which can drive growth in the clean fuels sector, both for domestic heating and for transport use.

 For further details contact Communications Manager [email protected]